Shetland Fling

 ITCHICOO PARK

-A week or two later, the rest of Dundee invaded.
+A week or two later, the rest of Dundee followed us...

-As the weeks went on, every Monday morning Neil & I would go down to the harbour to welcome another emigre off the ferry, long-haired louts from Lochee, Loons Road and the lower echelons of Dundee.
+As the weeks went by, every Monday morning Neil & I would go down to the harbour to welcome another emigre off the ferry, long-haired louts from Lochee, Loons Road and the lower echelons of Dundee.
 Before long, pretty much our entire clan had shifted north to take up posts in the fish-packing frenzy and a bunk in the Mercat Huts.

 ALL-YOU-CAN-EAT